-Mirah Yom Tov Zeitlyn is blessed with a pure sweet voice, inventive songwriting chops, lyrics of subtle humor and intimacy plus one of the most charming names in rock.
-A graduate of the premiere finishing school for young feminist indie-rockers, Evergreen State College of Olympia, Washington, she quickly found her mark as a singer of intimate folk-punk — as quietly political in her way as neighbors in the riot-grrl movement, but unafraid of pursuing emotional resonance the quiet way.
+Mirah Yom Tov Zeitlyn is blessed with a pure, sweet voice, a talent for inventive songwriting, lyrics of subtle humor and intimacy plus one of the most charming names in rock.
+A daughter of organic farmers and a graduate of Evergreen State College in Olympia, Washington — the premiere finishing school for young feminist indie-rockers — she quickly found her mark as a singer of intimate folk-punk, as political in her way as her neighbors in the riot-grrl movement, but unafraid to pursue emotional resonance and connection the quiet way.

 C’mon Miracle is unapologetically ambitious, with more guests, a broader musical template and evidence of influences from Latin America and beyond.
-Some of the ambition is immediately rewarding: the potent personal/political rejoinder to the Israeli-Palestinian conflict in “Jerusalem” is enriched subtly by strings and electronics; “The Light” makes the most of longtime producer Phil Elvrum’s production flourishes.
-Argentine touches (indie tango?) from a visit to Buenos Aires enliven “The Dogs of B.A” and “Don’t Die in Me.”
-But at other moments, her reach outstretches her songs.
+Some of the ambition is immediately rewarding: the potent personal/political rejoinder to the Israeli-Palestinian conflict in “Jerusalem” is enriched subtly by strings and electronics.
+“The Light” makes the most of longtime producer Phil Elvrum (of the Microphones and Mount Eerie)’s production flourishes.
+Tango-influenced touches from a visit to Buenos Aires enliven “The Dogs of B.A” and “Don’t Die in Me.”
+But her reach occasionally exceeds her songs.
 The live acoustic solo performance of a heartrending (and sexually frank) breakup ballad, “We’re Both So Sorry,” carries more weight than the overly fussy production on the album, with its double-tracked vocals and overt musical gadgetry.
 But all in all, C’mon Miracle offers the most depth and breadth in Mirah’s discography to date.

-College Park Is Always Ready to Party is a live solo album; Joyride is an unusual — and not wholly successful — remix album of Mirah tracks.
-Participants include Elvrum (credited as Mt.
-Eerie, his current band name), the Blow and others from the Olympia scene and beyond.
+Along with those records, she has a vast, confusing but frequently rewarding collection of side projects, collaborations, and experimental projects.
+College Park Is Always Ready to Party is a live solo album recorded at the University of Maryland; 2006’s Joyride is an unusual — and not wholly successful — remix album by collaborators and allies including Elvrum (credited as Mount Eerie), the Blow and others from the Olympia scene and beyond.
 Like many indie remix records, it’s less in the direction of dance records than an experiment in imposing the strictures of laptop-pop and a variety of dance subgenres on Mirah’s intimate little songs.
 To their credit, the producers generally don’t track her singing onto generic beats and stretch them out club-style; they let a lot of the indie quirks shine through.
-Some of the tracks lean toward accessibility; some turn the welcoming songs foreboding.
+Some of the tracks lean toward accessibility; some add foreboding to once-welcoming songs.
 A twinkling version of “La Familia” is chiming and singsongy, but the “Chopped and Screwed” mix of “Jerusalem” is a painful dirge.
 The ominous clattering rendition of “Cold Cold Water” could win you bets in a Björk soundalike contest.
-The double CD is barely 80 minutes long, with enough chaff that it should have been a single.
+The double CD is barely 80 minutes long, with enough chaff that it should have been a single disc.

-Strictly in terms of conceptual breadth, it’s hard to get higher-concept than an album about insects produced in cooperation with the Portland Institute for Contemporary Art and the Seattle International Children’s Festival, honoring the work of a French entomologist and the Insect Play by the brothers Čapek (as in Karel Čapek).
+In terms of conceptual breadth, it’s hard to get higher concept than an album about insects produced in cooperation with the Portland Institute for Contemporary Art and the Seattle International Children’s Festival, honoring the work of a French entomologist and the Insect Play by the brothers Čapek (as in Karel Čapek).
 Share This Place: Stories and Observations is an extended ode to the insect world, extolling its virtues of cooperation and diligence and duty in contrast with our own.
-It’s a delightful record, both surprising and fun in its topic matter, and as musically sophisticated and well-played as any in Mirah’s catalogue.
-Somewhere between indie-folk and chamber-pop, with a variety of Balkan and Middle Eastern touches, it offers elegant listening with a host of entertaining lyrical touches.
+It’s a delightful record, surprising and fun in its topic and as musically sophisticated and well-played as any in Mirah’s catalogue.
+Somewhere between indie-folk and chamber-pop, with a variety of Balkan and Middle Eastern elements, this is an elegant album filled with entertaining lyrical touches.